-High Desert maintains a closed campus.
-This means students must proceed directly to school, stay on campus in approved areas, from the time they arrive on campus until school dismissal.
+High Desert is a closed campus.
+Students must proceed directly to school and stay on campus in approved areas from the time they arrive on campus until school dismissal.
 Off-campus permits are issued only for administrative, medical, or dental purposes, and must be requested in writing by a parent or guardian.